FOREX-Bitcoin clings to Tesla gains, dollar set for weekly loss

 By Julien Ponthus

-LONDON, Feb 12 (Reuters) - Bitcoin BTC=BTSP hovered close to record highs on Friday, set for gains of over 20% in a milestone week marked by the endorsement of major firms, such as Elon Musk's Tesla, while the weak U.S. jobs market continued to weigh on the dollar.
+LONDON, Feb 12 (Reuters) - Bitcoin BTC=BTSP hovered close to record highs on Friday, set for gains of over 20% in a milestone week marked by the endorsement of major firms such as Elon Musk's Tesla, while the dollar pared losses that were incurred after weak U.S. jobs data.

-The world's most popular cryptocurrency last traded 1.1% down at $47,451, just south of a record high of $49,000 reached after U.S. banking group BNY Mellon BK.N said it had formed a unit to help clients hold, transfer, and issue digital assets.
+The world's most popular cryptocurrency traded about 0.5% down at $47,728, just south of a record high of $49,000 reached after U.S. banking group BNY Mellon BK.N said it had formed a unit to help clients hold, transfer, and issue digital assets.

-Tesla TSLA.O revealed it had bought $1.5 billion worth of the cryptocurrency and BlackRock BLK.N, the world's largest asset manager, added bitcoin as an eligible investment to two funds.
+Tesla TSLA.O revealed on Monday it had bought $1.5 billion worth of the cryptocurrency and BlackRock BLK.N, the world's largest asset manager, added bitcoin as an eligible investment to two funds.

 Credit card giant Mastercard's MA.N plans to offer support for some cryptocurrencies also boosted bitcoin's ambitions towards mainstream finance, but many banks are reluctant to engage with it.

-Elsewhere the dollar headed for its first losing week in three as signs of weakness in the U.S. jobs market dented investor expectations about the pace of economic recovery from the pandemic.
+"There is clearly some nervousness around this level", Oanda analyst Craig Erlam told his clients, citing fears that a correction could hit soon after the $50,000 landmark is reached.

-In early European trade, the dollar index =USD edged up 0.15% to 90.55 after subdued volumes in Asia due to the Lunar New Year.
-It was on track to fall 0.5% for the week.
+Elsewhere the dollar index =USD ticked up 0.26% at 90.644 after subdued volumes in Asia due to the Lunar New Year.

+It was, however, on track to fall 0.5% for the week - its first losing week in three - in what ING analysts described as a "consolidative mood" amid uncertainty about the pace of the U.S. economic recovery.

 There has been a divergence in views among traders this year over how U.S. President Joe Biden's planned $1.9 trillion fiscal stimulus package will affect the dollar.